saraa123/django_project_tracker/README.md

     - http://jshint.com

 * Manually testing all functions worked as expected:
-    - Added a new issue and new feature.
+    - Added a new issue and new feature and checked it was displayed on the correct table.
     - Marked issues and features as done and ensured they were then only displayed in the tables for completed items.
     - Checking the count functions added or subtracted correctly.
     - The correct number of expected items were added to the basket and any changes were correctly displayed in the cart product count.
 (This was done when the cart was still incorporated within the website.)